ProfessorNova/HCS12-Clock/README.md

 ## Overview

-This project involves the development of a radio-frequency controlled clock based on the DCF77 signal, designed for the HCS12 microcontroller.
+This project involves the development of a clock, designed for the HCS12 microcontroller.
 This application utilizes HCS12's timer module and various other components such as LEDs, LCD, and buttons to create a comprehensive embedded system for timekeeping and temperature measurement.
 The Program was tested on the Dragon12 development board.

 ## Features